 - During his worst period of depression in The Sopranos, Tony spends almost all his time sleeping.

 - Also briefly mentioned when he confronts Chris about his issues.
 Chris bitterly notes sleep is the only thing he looks forward to (lack of pleasure from things you normally enjoy being another big warning sign of depression).

 - In Epica's "Mother Of Light (A New Age Dawns Part II)", sleeping as a form of escapism is mentioned:

 Whatever happens in my dreams—I know it can't be worse than this

-- Doki Doki Literature Club!: One of the first things we learn about Sayori is that she is prone to sleeping late and being late to school.
+- Doki Doki Literature Club!: One of the first things we learn about Sayori is that she is prone to sleeping in and being late to school.
 This seems at first just to be a side-effect of her flighty nature, but then it's revealed that she's had horrible depression her entire life, and she sleeps a lot because of that.

 - SCP Foundation: SCP-7795, a little girl doomed to die and be resurrected every year on her birthday, suffers from chronic depression as a result of the trauma she's suffered - only worsened by her guilt over the collateral damage.
 After the Foundation's best attempt to save her from further trauma fails, 7795 is left mute, psychologically regressed, and sleeping for upwards of ten hours every day.